 - Soap: Ask for advice on the best shampoo to use on your pet.
 The wrong product can lead to skin conditions and shedding.

-- Stress: Pembroke Corgis do not like dramatic changes.
+- Stress: Corgis do not like dramatic changes.
 If they’re in unfamiliar surroundings, for example, they may shed more.

-How can I manage Pembroke Welsh Corgis’ Shedding?
+How can I manage Corgis’ Shedding?

 - Line Brushing Technique – Line brushing is a method for grooming the excess hair from your canine’s coat.
-Basically, this is a bottom to top approach, starting at the feet.
+Basically, this is a bottom-to-top approach, starting at the feet.
 As you go, lift up hair with one hand, and comb.

 - Grooming Tips – While you’re focusing on shedding, there are other elements to grooming your dog.
 Corgis benefit from ear cleaning and nail clipping too.
 Give yourself plenty of time with your dog, as they may find grooming stressful, and you need to show them a ton of love and patience.
 Pause periodically for hugs and kisses, teaching them grooming is an enjoyable activity.
 Encourage positive behavior responses with small treats.